jcawley5/architecture-center/community/code-of-conduct.md

 sidebar_position: 2
 slug: /code-of-conduct
 title: SAP Open Source Code of Conduct
+description: Explore the SAP Open Source Code of Conduct for the SAP Architecture Center Community.
+Learn about our commitment to a welcoming, inclusive, and respectful environment for all contributors.
+Understand community standards, enforcement guidelines, and how to report unacceptable behavior to ensure a positive open source collaboration.
 sidebar_label: SAP Open Source Code of Conduct
 keywords:
  - sap